Russell Westbrook Dedicates Historic 20-20-20 Triple-Double Performance To Friend Nipsey Hussle

-Russell Westbrook reached an achievement only one other person has in NBA history, and promptly dedicated the performance to his slain friend.
+Russell Westbrook reached an achievement only one other person has in NBA history and promptly dedicated the performance to his slain friend.

 On Tuesday, the Oklahoma City Thunder point guard had a historic line of 20 points, 20 rebounds, and 21 assists.
 As Deadspin noted, only Wilt Chamberlain has achieved that gaudy stat line, a triple-double with at least 20 in each category.
-Those were also the only performances in NBA history where a player had 20 points and 20 rebounds in the same game.
+Those were also the only performances in NBA history where a player had 20 assists and 20 rebounds in the same game.

 After the game, Westbrook dedicated the performance to friend Nipsey Hussle, the rapper who was killed in a shooting just two days before.